NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-negative.md

 ### Alternate procedure

-If you cannot stop an attack from overloading your origin web server using the above steps, [contact Cloudflare Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) for assistance, providing the following details:
+If you cannot stop an attack from overloading your origin web server using the above steps, [contact Khulnasoft Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) for assistance, providing the following details:

 - Time period of the attack (UTC timestamp)
 - Domain/path being targeted (zone name/ID)